LourencoMelo/ISEP-LAPR2/Readme.txt

 																								- "Go back".
 If you press this button, the stats window will close and you will get back to the manager menu.

 								4 - "Go back".
 If you press this button, the stats window will close and you will get back to the administrator menu.
+																								- "Show freelancers".
+If you press this button all the freelancers in the platform will apear in the left box.
+You can choose 1.
+																								- "See statistics for freelancer".
+Before you press this button you must select a freelancer in the left box.
+After that, if you press this button, the payment mean will appear in the box below "Mean" and the standard deviation will appear in the box below "Standard Deviation".
+																								- "Show statistics for all freelancers".
+If you press this button, the mean of all freelancers will apear in the box below "Mean" and the standard deviation of all freelancers will appear in the box below "Standard Deviation".
+																								- "Clear stats".
+If you press this button the mean and standard deviation will be cleared.
+																								- "Go back".
+If you press this button, the stats window will close and you will get back to the manager menu.

 7º - Close the app in "X" button form any window.